QUICK SUMMARY:

 Let your services sell themselves.
 If your agency can afford to hand out a special offer or a free trial period, you have some time to woo your prospective clients.
 Offering a Free SEO Audit or Free Social Media Audit is a great lead magnet to get the ball rolling with a new prospect.

-If you can’t give out your services for free, maybe a free consultation is the way to go.
+Free trials sound great on paper, but they're not always financially feasible.
+If you can’t give out your services, maybe a free consultation is the way to go.
 Provide your leads with a marketing strategy if you think that will get your agency’s foot through the door.

 Why It Works: